We read 40 CRM pages that were paying for Google Ads clicks, top to bottom. These 4 are the ones worth your time. Everything we found is here, free.

 Three bullet benefits next to the form ('Explore the best CRM setup', 'Get tailored pricing for your team size', 'See how AI-first CRM can help you grow faster') map directly to what the enterprise CRM buyer wants from a sales call, reducing form abandonment

-Named COO testimonial from Cenversa with photo is the only social proof above the fold.
+The named COO testimonial from Cenversa, with photo, is the only customer proof above the fold.
 Pairing one specific human with seven familiar enterprise logos (Coca-Cola, Universal, Motorola, Lionsgate) does the work of a full case study in one visual row

 G2 badge wall below the form ('High Performer', 'Grid Leader', 'Top 50', 'Users Love Us', 'Regional Leader' stacked) converts the scroll-past visitor by front-loading every recognizable category award in one scan